Residents Rally

-Residents Rally was an Australian political party, with four candidates elected to the first Australian Capital Territory Legislative Assembly at the 1989 Australian Capital Territory general election.
-Residents Rally were led by Canberra human rights barrister and lawyer, Bernard Collaery.
-Collaery defined the party as "a community-based urban green party".
-The Rally formed a coalition with the Liberal Party, led by Trevor Kaine, in late 1989.
-However, this fractious Alliance was to last for only two years before collapsing.
-The Rally was unsuccessful in retaining any seats at the 1992 ACT general election.
+The Residents Rally (RR), officially known as the Residents Rally for Canberra Inc and also known simply as the Rally, was an Australian political party that was active during the early years of self-government in the Australian Capital Territory (ACT).
+It was led by human rights lawyer Bernard Collaery, who described it as a "community-based urban green party".

+The Rally was part of the Alliance government with the Liberals and the Independents Group between December 1989 and May 1991, with Collaery serving as deputy chief minister and attorney-general.
+After the Rally was sacked from the government, its MLAs supported a no-confidence motion which saw Labor leader Rosemary Follett return as chief minister.

+After failing to win any seats at the 1992 election, the Rally faded away and disbanded in the mid-1990s without contesting the 1995 election.

 1989 ACT general election

 In 1989, the Australian Capital Territory was granted self-government, and elections were called for the new Legislative Assembly.
 While a number of local parties announced their intention to contest the elections, Residents Rally quickly emerged as one of the leading contenders.
 Residents Rally were formed in 1987 by Residents' Associations, anti-casino groups and the Conservation Council of the ACT.
 Collaery recruited eight other local identities, and while not the largest ticket, they ultimately received 9.62% of the vote.
 This was enough to elect four members to the Assembly - Collaery, Norm Jensen, Michael Moore and Dr Hector Kinloch, although the complex counting system meant that it took an added two months before Kinloch was confirmed as the Assembly's final member.
 This left them with the same numbers in the Assembly as the Liberal Party, and only one seat behind Labor.
 While they had not preferenced any other party, Residents Rally agreed to support a Labor government after negotiations with both major federal parties, and Labor leader Rosemary Follett became the ACT's first Chief Minister.

 The four Residents Rally members were vocal in the first Assembly, and insisted that they be consulted on most issues.
 They set out full policies in many areas, as opposed to several of the other small parties in the ACT at the time, and attempted to build themselves into a political force.
 While their power in the Assembly suffered a blow when Moore clashed with Collaery and quit the party to sit as an independent in October 1989, Residents Rally still saw themselves as a player in ACT politics, and decided to make this clear.